Products and Services

 Mock test toolkit for older learners

-Food, Our planet and Sport poster activity booklet
+Space, Technology and Travel poster activity booklet

 This booklet contains 10 motivating and communicative classroom activities to encourage learners to practise the vocabulary they will need to succeed in the B1 Preliminary for Schools examination.